Does it ever seem like clutter in your home takes on a life of its own? It grows, expands and claims more space.

 Of course, junk can't grow on its own.
 Someone is adding more stuff to your closets, spare room and garage.
 That is, until a good spring cleaning clears out the clutter.

-But unlike that favorite junk closet at home, your computer really can add more junk and clutter pretty much on its own.
-Even if you do nothing, it's accumulating more and more information.
+Unlike your closets at home, though, your computer can add junk and clutter on its own.
+Even if you do nothing, it's accumulating information.

-Programs are creating log files, little bits of information are being moved, sorted and saved.
-When you actually use it, it's noting popular programs and files, downloading information to speed up Web browsing and much more.
+Programs create log files, which are bits of information that are moved, sorted and saved.
+When you use it, it's noting popular programs and files, downloading information to speed up your web browsing and more.

-Over time, this clutter starts to impact your system.
-It can slow down programs and fill up your hard drive.
-I've written before about how dramatically a nearly-full hard drive can impact your overall computer speed.
+Over time, this clutter starts to slow down your computer.
 Fortunately, there's an easy way to clean it out.

 With CCleaner, you can select the areas to clean and then hit Analyze to see how much room it will free up.
 If everything looks OK, you can click the Run Cleaner button to permanently remove everything that CCleaner found.

 Pay close attention to what you're deleting so you don't remove anything you might need.

 One of the best functions of CCleaner is the automatic clean-up of your browser cookies, trackers, internet history, download history, cache and even individual session activity.